Workspace and User Administration

 Creating a Data Permissions filter requires developer-level skills in working with the GoodData APIs and may require changes to your workspace’s data model.
 For more information, see Data Permissions.

-Through the GoodData Portal, project administrators can apply Data Permissions filters to individual project users.
+Through the GoodData Portal, workspace administrators can apply Data Permissions filters to individual workspace users.
 See Managing Workspace Member Profiles.

 Managing Object Permissions

-Workspace administrators can toggle the public display and ability to edit for all metrics, reports, and dashboards in the project.
+Workspace administrators can toggle the public display and ability to edit for all metrics, reports, and dashboards in the workspace.

-For more information on locking objects, see Permission to Edit Workspace Calculated Measures.
+For more information on locking objects, see Permission to Edit Workspace Metrics, Reports, and Dashboards.

 Through the Data tab, workspace Administrators and Editors may review the datasets, attributes, facts, and metrics and the data loads that have been executed to populate them.